 The big shareholder groups in Madison Square Garden Entertainment Corp.
 (NYSE:MSGE) have power over the company.
 Generally speaking, as a company grows, institutions will increase their ownership.
 Conversely, insiders often decrease their ownership over time.
 We also tend to see lower insider ownership in companies that were previously publicly owned.

-Springfield Properties is not a large company by global standards.
-It has a market capitalization of UK£158m, which means it wouldn't have the attention of many institutional investors.
+Madison Square Garden Entertainment has a market capitalization of US$2.5b, so we would expect some institutional investors to have noticed the stock.
 Taking a look at our data on the ownership groups (below), it seems that institutions are noticeable on the share registry.
-Let's take a closer look to see what the different types of shareholders can tell us about Springfield Properties.
+Let's take a closer look to see what the different types of shareholders can tell us about Madison Square Garden Entertainment.

-What Does The Institutional Ownership Tell Us About Springfield Properties?
+What Does The Institutional Ownership Tell Us About Madison Square Garden Entertainment?

 Institutional investors commonly compare their own returns to the returns of a commonly followed index.
 So they generally do consider buying larger companies that are included in the relevant benchmark index.